DataDog/datadog-agent/pkg/clusteragent/clusterchecks/README.md

 scope:

   - initialise the other classes and register them
-  - handle the api calls from the node-agents, read configs and write node statuses
+  - handle the api calls from the node-agents, through the dispatcher
   - watch the leader-election status when configured, and handle the dispatcher's lifecycle accordingly

 ### dispatcher